 When I look at the suite of offerings that Capital One 360 has, I’m not sure there’s a comparable option.
 They offer multiple account types under one brand, and they have unique features like the kid’s savings account.

 However, the best comparison I can give you is for their savings account.
-The CIT Savings Builder is a more competitive account.
-You can get a 2.45% APY, which is much better than Capital One 360’s money market account (and more than double the regular savings account) but you have to deposit $25,000 or consistently deposit $100 per month.
+The CIT Savings Builder has a more competitive interest rate but you have to deposit $25,000 or consistently deposit $100 per month.

 So if you like simplicity and reasonable rates, Capital One 360 is worth a shot.